nagoev-alim/nagoev-alim/README.md

 ## Hi i'm Alim Nagoev 👋
-i'm Thomas from Denmark and i'm a Web Developer.
+i'm Alim from Nalchik and i'm a Web Developer.

 ### Skills & Experience